Medically reviewed by Drugs.com. Last updated on May 29, 2019.

 Week 5: 400 mg orally once a day

-Use: Treatment of patients with chronic lymphocytic leukemia (CLL) with 17P deletion who have received at least one prior therapy.
+Uses: As monotherapy or in combination with rituximab for the treatment of patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL), with or without 17p deletion, who have received at least one prior therapy

 Renal Dose Adjustments

--Severe Renal Impairment (CrCl less than 30 mL/min): Data not available; a recommended dose has not been determined.
+-Severe renal impairment (CrCl less than 30 mL/min): Data not available

 Liver Dose Adjustments

--Mild (total bilirubin and AST greater than upper limit of normal [ULN] OR total bilirubin greater than 1.0 to 1.5 x ULN) to Moderate (total bilirubin greater than 1.5 to 3.0 x ULN) Hepatic Impairment: No adjustment recommended.
+-Mild (total bilirubin and AST greater than upper limit of normal [ULN] OR total bilirubin greater than 1 to 1.5 x ULN) to moderate (total bilirubin greater than 1.5 to 3 x ULN) hepatic impairment: No adjustment recommended.

--Severe Hepatic Impairment (total bilirubin greater than 3.0 x ULN): Data not available; a recommended dose has not been determined.
+-Severe hepatic impairment (total bilirubin greater than 3 x ULN): Data not available

 -During the 5-week ramp-up phase, continue the reduced dose for 1 week before increasing the dose.